-- The cutting action creates coarse and fine dust, and pulleys act like fans to blow dust into the workroom.
-Fit extraction to control dust. - Enclose the saw casing as much as possible to contain dust and reduce the amount of extraction needed. - Additional extraction can be fitted at the openings in the blade casing, if necessary. - $\checkmark$ You need an air speed between 10 and 20 metres per second into the table slot. - Ensure a manometer or pressure gauge is fitted near the extraction point, to show that the extraction is working properly. - Always confirm that the extraction is turned on and working at the start of work.
-Check the gauge. - Keep extraction ducts short and simple avoid long sections of flexible duct, it is easily damaged. - Have a supply of clean air coming into the workroom to replace extracted air.
-You can recirculate filtered air to the workroom. - Keep the slot free of chippings to allow effective dust capture, and keep the length of exposed saw blade as short as possible. - Consult a qualified ventilation engineer to design new control systems (see Control guidance sheet FD14).
+- The cutting action creates coarse and fine dust, and tends to blow dust into the workroom.
+Fit extraction to control dust. - Enclose the saw casing as much as possible to contain dust and reduce the amount of extraction needed. - \checkmark Fit dust extraction beneath the machine table, and to the top guard. - ✓ You need an air speed between 5 and 10 metres per second into the table slot and top guard. - Ensure a manometer or pressure gauge is fitted near the extraction point, to show that the extraction is working properly. - Always confirm that the extraction is turned on and working at the start of work.
+Check the gauge. - Keep extraction ducts short and simple avoid long sections of flexible duct, it is easily damaged. - ✓ Have a supply of clean air coming into the workroom to replace extracted air.
+You can recirculate filtered air to the workroom. - ✓ Adjust the top guard into the best position to capture dust effectively. - Keep the extraction slot and top guard free of chippings to allow effective dust capture. - Consult a qualified ventilation engineer to design new control systems (see Control guidance sheet FD14).